When is planning permission needed?

 Reserved matters application

 This is a submission for approval of details following an outline approval, and cannot be treated in the same way as an application for planning permission.
 In other words, it is not open for the Local Planning Authority to consider matters, in principle, that should have been considered earlier, and any conditions may only be appropriate to the matters "reserved" for later approval.

 Advice before you make an application

 We welcome and encourage discussions before you submit your planning application.
 Through prior discussions we will be able to identify issues which you may need to take into account prior to submission and therefore improving the application process.
 However, if you wish to discuss specific proposals you are advised to seek guidance through the pre-application advice process.
-Further information on the pre application process can be found from the following link.
+Find further information on the pre application process.

 It is important that you provide accurate drawings to support your application with sufficient detail to a recognisable scale.
 All drawings should be scaled in metric and not imperial measurements.
 It may also be of assistance to make any affected parties aware of the fact that you intend to submit a planning application.
 The Planning Aid Service provides free, independent and professional town planning advice and support for local communities and individuals.

 Please be aware that applications for development requiring planning permission may need to be accompanied by information to demonstrate that no adverse impacts on wildlife, including protected and priority species and designated sites will result.
 UK Partnership for Biodiversity and Planning has released a free pre-application tool – the ‘Wildlife Assessment Tool’.
 This is designed to help those who may be less aware of biodiversity legislation and their responsibility to consider protected and priority species, as well as statutory designated sites that may be impacted by new development.
 This tool will help highlight where professional ecological advice and surveys will be required to help avoid an application for planning permission being refused on the basis of a lack of such information being submitted.
-A link to this tool is provided below:
+Here is a link to the Biodiversity and Planning tool.